simbrain/simbrain/README.md

 The GNU License is in the ./etc directory.

 ## Release Notes for Simbrain 3.05
-(Fall 2021, pending)
+(Summer 2022)
-- Simbrain is no longer launched via the jar, but is packaged as a modern desktop application.
+- Simbrain is now packaged as a modern desktop application.
-- Some security issues with xstream have been addressed
+- Security issues with xstream using newer releases of java were addressed.
+Note that earlier versions of Simbrain will no longer run with the latest java (java 8 is recommended if running Simbrain 3.04)
 - Component open and save commands have been renamed to import / export, to avoid confusion between those functions and the preferred workspace open / save.
-- Save dialog opens by default to system-specific "my documents" folder
+- Save dialog opens by default to local application directory.
 - config.properties file removed
+- Should be compatible with Simbrain 3.04

 ## Release Notes for Simbrain 3.04
 (Spring 2020)